biscuit-auth/website/content/docs/guides/microservices.md

 to modify the cart or request a payment, it is limited only to the task it can perform.

-By relying on attenuation, we can make sure that each service only has the rights for the tasks under its responsibility or that of servces further in the chain, tying authorization to each request and limiting the blast radius of a service compromise.
+By relying on attenuation, we can make sure that each service only has the rights for the tasks under its responsibility or that of services further in the chain, tying authorization to each request and limiting the blast radius of a service compromise.